DynamicKarabo/PythonSampleProject/README.md

 # PythonSampleProject

-A stupid simple hello world Python app for diversity.
+A simple hello world Python app for diversity.